 - Two phone numbers for the new contact person

 A mailed letter may take two weeks to process.
-However, soon after faxing the letter to Annette Robinson, you will receive an e-mail from Pinky Sheets telling you she has updated the system and placed your name on the grant as the main contact person.
+However, soon after faxing or emailing the letter, you will receive an e-mail from Pinky Sheets telling you she has updated the system and placed your name on the grant as the main contact person.
 You will also receive an automated e-mail from EOPS@dhs.gov with your user ID and temporary password.

 If you are still unable to get a new user ID and password, go onto the Web site and choose e-grant application.
 You will get an application sign-in screen.
 Click on forgot password, answer the two security questions and submit your request.